rumkin/plant/packages/plant/readme.md

 ---

-Plant is WhatWG standards based web server powered by ES2017, created with modular architecture and functional design patterns in mind.
+Plant is WebAPI standards based web server powered by ES2017, created with modular architecture and functional design patterns in mind.
 It uses cascades and contexts to be modular, pure and less coupled.